dalvarez98/BingeWolves/README.md

 # BingeWolves
 Description:

-(Capstone Project) This project is based on the World of Warcraft Armory.
+This project is based on the World of Warcraft Armory.
 My project is a GUI based project and will allow the user to search for a World of Warcraft character and be provided with the stats and collections of that character.
 The user can also search for a mount or pet in the World of Warcraft game and be provided with a description of that mount or pet and how to obtain that mount or pet.

 Downloading: